Anyone can sound great on the piano!

 Even though every student is different -- and the best method / approach for teaching may vary from student-to-student,

-I personally feel that it is best to avoid burdening the beginner with having to learn musical notation from the on-set.
-At first, the beginning student is presented with a great deal of struggle with the other (more central and crucial) aspects of musical ability.
+I personally feel that one approach worth considering for an absolute beginner is to first learn without reading notation.
+Notation-reading can be burdening to the beginner.
+Early on in a beginner's progress,s/he is presented with a great deal of struggle with the other (more central and crucial) aspects of musical ability.
 It's better to have to drag only 2 or 3 carts up a hill at a time, rather than 5 or 6 - so to speak.

 Do keep in mind that learning harmony (chords) on a piano keyboard can be beneficial, no matter what instrument(s) you end up pursuing, years on down the road.